mctrl-io/mctrl/README.md

 Mission Control pics

 Make existing missions stand out, to make the impression.
 Batteries included: We've already got over a dozen missions in the planning stages, all of them founded on the MetaMission.
-Some of these missions are ready to start funding now, but Mission CTRL needs catalyst funding to enable that functionality.
-Any sales in this catalyst funding phase that exceed the funding target will go into the treasury and then get poured into missions later according to consensus (see Catalyist Funding).
+Some of these missions are ready to start funding now, but Mission CTRL itself needs boostrap funding to enable that functionality.
+Any sales in this funding phase that exceed the bootstrap funding target will go into the treasury and then get poured into missions later according to consensus (see Bootstrap Funding).

 Wallet Auth, Get on mission - get CTRL, funding visualizations.